mkarner07/mkarner07.github.io/_posts/2023/2023-10-28-My-Productivity-Journey.md

 ## The Zettelkasten

-I started reading productivity books and articles and stumbled across the method “Zettelkasten”.
-This is a method initially developed by the German professor Niklas Luhmann for structuring his research notes and made popular by the book "[How to Take Smart Notes](https://amzn.to/3QqimcC)".
+I started reading productivity books and articles and stumbled across the method "Zettelkasten".
+This is a method initially developed by the German professor Niklas Luhmann for structuring his research notes and made popular by the book "How to Take Smart Notes".

 The core principle of the “Zettelkasten” method is to create individual, self-contained notes for every idea or piece of information.
 These notes are then connected with links (or tags) to form an organic structure of notes and most importantly: one note can be linked to more than one topic (folder).